 Umrah: (Part 6) – Makkah al-Mukarrama

-Thirty minutes later, after driving up and down the road (we so got used to the leveled roads here in the U.A.E., so I was actually enjoying this ride), I can finally see the minarets!
+Thirty minutes later, after driving up and down the road, I can finally see the minarets!
 By then, everyone in the bus had awaken.
 We had stopped reciting the talbiyah and I thought, “Oh Allah, please grant me the opportunity to recite these words again soon.”

 My first glimpse of the Masjid al Haram was from inside the bus, across the street.
 It seemed like a dream and I rubbed my eyes, “It is the Grand Mosque!
 We’re finally here!”
 The masjid glowed in the dark, sparkling in all its grandeur.
 The bus continued past the masjid, on the two-way street and made a U-turn.
 The street is lined with hotels, restaurants and shops.
 The place was abuzz like it’s 2 pm and not 2 am!